 Even if you delete your sensitive information from the web, there’s a chance that someone might try to get to your social media credentials.
 By logging into your account, they can see different kinds of information that aren’t presented publicly.

 A good way to secure your online accounts is by using 2-factor authentication (2FA), which is offered by all major online services these days.
 This technique allows you to have an additional security layer when logging in, disabling numerous hacking attempts in the process.

-Lastly, you need to be aware of everything you say online – especially during live-broadcasting.
-Remember that real people are watching your live-stream and they can even record it.
+Lastly, you need to be aware of everything you say online – especially during live streaming.
+Remember that real people are watching your stream, and they can even record it.
 Therefore, be aware of your surroundings.
-Remove anything that might point to your physical location including your address and also the name of the city you live in.
+Remove anything that might point to your physical location, including your address and also the name of the city you live in.